Giocol/FutureGames-Lander/README.md

 The `Init` class was lifted pretty much verbatim from one of the lectures :\) The `Floater` class started off from https://forum.unity.com/threads/how-to-make-an-object-move-up-and-down-on-a-loop.380159/ Lastly, but most importantly, talking to my collegues and our mentor got me the most useful pieces of advice!
 Specifically, me and Albin Samuelsson brainstomred a missile spawining and physics approach that we ended up using in both of our games :\)
-A WebGL build should be playble at https://battledumpling.itch.io/lander-fg using password `futuregames`

 ---